Code of Ethical Conduct

 Many elements of the Code are aspirational in nature.
 They have been developed not only to satisfy existing legal requirements, but also to engender behaviour which exceeds the legal minimum.
 Staff should be familiar with the substance and spirit of the Code and should be aware that breaches may result in sanctions which may include counselling, disciplinary action, performance review, or civil or criminal action, depending on the nature of the breach.

 The University has noted and supports the provisions of the Whistleblowers Protection Act 1993.
-If you suspect or are aware of breaches of law involving fraud and corrupt conduct, you are strongly advised to bring the matter to your line supervisor, or if this is not possible to a senior manager or the Director: Planning and Assurance Services.
-Procedures are in place to guard against the unnecessary disclosure of your identity, and to guide the process of investigation and disposal of such matters.
+If you suspect or are aware of breaches of law involving fraud and corrupt conduct, you are strongly advised to report the matter.
+For guidance on reporting please refer to Reporting breaches of the Code.

 Explanatory notes to the Code of Ethics